HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

 Here are the calculators from [survey system](https://www.surveysystem.com/sscalc.htm) and [survey monkey](https://www.surveymonkey.com/mp/sample-size-calculator/).

-### Sample size given a confidence level and width (unknown population standard deviation)
+### Given a confidence level and width, unknown population standard deviation

 Example question: 41% of Jacksonville residents said that they had been in a hurricane.
 How many adults should be surveyed to estimate the true proportion of adults who have been in a hurricane, with a 95% confidence interval 6% wide?